cscodingallan/LogFileEventRecorder/README.md

 * Tested only on Oracle JDK
 * Gradle 4.9

+1. Clone git repository to local file system
+2. cd into cloned repository root directory
-`./gradlew run --args <path to json logfile>`

-e.g (from project root directory):

-`./gradlew run --args src/test/resources/SampleLog1.json`
+3. `./gradlew run --args <path to json logfile>` e.g (from repository root directory): `./gradlew run --args src/test/resources/SampleLog1.json`

+NOTE: this has only been tested on MacOSX so it might not work out-of-the-box on other platforms like MS Windows so it might not work out-of-the-box.

 ## The Database